-Disha Patel, PhD student, is in her first year, and currently exploring her research interests.
+Disha Patel, PhD student currently exploring her research interests.
 Currently, she is helping to explore alternative pathways to computing for URM.

 In addition to research, LEARN-CS is highly engaged in the community.
 From the Verizon Innovative Learning (VIL) initiative to partnerships with CodeArt to serving on the Miami-Dade County Schools STEM Advisory Board.

 Hour of Code, Pinecrest Academy North, Miami-Dade County Schools